poetic/ember-fryctoria/README.md

 # How to handle errors during syncUp?
 By default, when we get an error during syncUp, syncer will stop syncing.
 In the next syncUp, syncer will try to start from the failed job.
-You can change this behavior by adding a initializer and add a handleSyncError method in syncer.
+You can change this behavior by adding a initializer  ```ember g reopen-syncer-initializer``` and add a handleSyncError method in syncer.

-The initializer *initializers/reopen-syncer.js* should already be created when you install the addon via ember-cli.
-You can modify the handleSyncError method to handle errors.

 For example, you can remove all jobs when you get an error during syncUp.
 And then restart your app by ```App.destroy()```,